Bachelor of Health Sciences

 Overview

-For non-clinical students, it provides access to careers in the planning and delivery of efficient public health programs and policies, and enrolment in postgraduate degrees such as the Master of Public Health.
+For those pursuing a non-clinical career, this degree opens doors to opportunities in the planning and delivery of efficient public health programs and policies, as well as further postgraduate study such as the Master of Public Health.

-Students seeking a clinical career may complete this program and then, subject to meeting entry requirements, enrol in a clinical postgraduate degree such as the Doctor of Medicine, Master of Occupational Therapy Studies or Master of Dietetics Studies.
+Students seeking a clinical career can use this program to transition to a clinical postgraduate degree such as the Doctor of Medicine, Master of Occupational Therapy Studies, or Master of Dietetics Studies, subject to meeting entry requirements.

-For students with provisional entry to the Doctor of Medicine, this is a recognised pathway, providing future medical practitioners with a solid grounding in biomedical sciences, public health, healthcare ethics, behavioural sciences and the healthcare system.
+For students with provisional entry to the Doctor of Medicine, this is a recognised pathway.
+The program provides future medical practitioners with a solid grounding in biomedical sciences, public health, healthcare ethics, behavioural sciences and the healthcare system.

 Program highlights